pelkeycj/SpeedTester/README.md

 Network speeds are only tested for the desired IP.

 Arguments include:
-- "-r" toun run a speedtest and log results
+- "-run" to run run a speedtest and log results
 - "-c" to clear database of all entries
 - "-td" to set the target download speed
 - "-tu" to set the target upload speed